 Lisa Minney is a writer, teacher, publisher, gardener, librarian.
 She has been writing for central West Virginia audiences for more than two decades.
 Her meditative essays reflect the blessings and challenges of rural life, the pains of aging, and the memories of a suburban childhood.
 Lisa also develops writing workshops, teaches as an adjunct college professor, and serves as an Assistant Librarian at Gilmer Public Library.

 Lisa is the founder of Stumptown Publishing, LLC, producer of Two-Lane Livin’ Magazine, the largest grass roots print publication in West Virginia, now in its tenth year.
 The free magazine is distributed monthly across the center of the state, and enjoys a 99% readership rate.
-She is also the publisher of Mountain Ink Literary Journal, released annually.

 Lisa’s writing has also appeared in GreenPrints, Wonderful West Virginia Magazine, The Trillium, Intelliguide, The Hur Herald, and other publications.
 She spent four years as a news reporter for The Calhoun Chronicle, and a year as an AmeriCorps volunteer in the Farm to School program, producing, promoting, and coordinating connections for local foods.